By Amanda Glisson on | No Comments

-Do you want to create your own beautiful Photoshop template to use as a Facebook timeline cover, blog template, Pinterest board, magazine layout, newsletter and much more?
+Do you want to create your own beautiful Photoshop template to use as a Facebook timeline cover, blog template, Pinterest board, magazine layout, newsletter, and more?

 Note: If you plan on using this tutorial to make social media templates, make sure to download and utilize our free social media image size cheat sheet here.

-In this tutorial, we will be creating a document for print, however you can also apply this to anything, whether it be for print or web based.
-First, with Photoshop open, go to the top menu bar and click on File>New to open a new document and name it - here I will name mine "Pretty Template".
+In this tutorial, we will be creating a document for print.
+However, you can also apply this to anything, whether print or web-based.
+First, with Photoshop open, go to the top menu bar and click on File>New to open a new document and name it - here, I will name mine "Pretty Template."

-When creating documents for print I have both the width and the height set for inches.
+When creating documents for print, I have both the width and the height set for inches.
 I'm going to keep this particular document size at 11 inches for the width and 14 inches for the height.
-I would change that to pixels if I was working on a document for web.
+I would change that to pixels if I were working on a document for the web.

-Keep in mind, as far as resolution, when you're creating something for print, you do ideally want to have 300 pixels per inch.
+Keep in mind, regarding resolution, when you're creating something for print, ideally, you want to have 300 pixels per inch.
 If the template is for web use, between 72 and 150 pixels is acceptable.
 Background contents will be white.
 Press OK.

 You will want to have the Photoshop Ruler feature turned on as it will help you create the shapes you need for the template.
-If you don't see the ruler showing in your Photoshop right now, go to the menu bar at top of your screen, and select View>Rulers.
+If you don't see the ruler showing in your Photoshop right now, go to the menu bar at the top of your screen and select View>Rulers.
 You should now see Photoshop rulers appear.
-Obviously if you want to turn it off later, you can just click Rulers again in the menu to uncheck it.
+Obviously, if you want to turn it off later, you can just click Rulers again in the menu to uncheck it.

-Now we need create a layout of different shapes for our template which we will use to drop images into later.
-In Photoshop you want to work on separate layers for each shape that you create.
-Here in my layers panel, I am going to go down to the bottom and click on the new layer icon.
-You will see it's a little square with a folded up corner.
+Next, we need to create a layout of different shapes for our template, which we will use to drop images into later.
+In Photoshop, you want to work on separate layers for each shape you create.
+Here in my layers panel, I will go down to the bottom and click on the new layer icon.
+You will see it's a little square with a folded-up corner.
 You can also click on Layer>New>Layer in the top menu.

 Our new layer is completely empty.
 What we have to do is create a shape on that layer.
 This will be the shape that we will place our image into later.
 Activate the marquee tool.
 It is the second tool from the top.

-If you right click on the marquee tool, you will be able to select different shapes.
+If you right-click on the marquee tool, you can select different shapes.
 I have my rectangular marquee tool selected.
 I am going to click and drag a shape about 5 inches in width and 5 inches tall - using my ruler to guide me.

 Once you have created the shape, you will see the little marching ants (as I like to call them) going along the edges.
 Now we are going to fill in our shape.
-Go to the top menu bar, select Edit>Fill.
+Go to the top menu bar, and select Edit>Fill.
 Make sure "Color" is selected in the top drop-down option.
 Any color will do.
-I am going to select a nice pretty blue and press OK.
-Now we can either just click to make our selection go away or in the menu bar, click on Select>Deselect.
+I am going to choose a nice pretty blue and press OK.
+Now we can either just click to make our selection go away or click on Select>Deselect in the menu bar.

 You will need to repeat these instructions (in step 3 only) for every shape you add to your template.
 Important: Make sure each shape is on a new layer.

-If your shape is the wrong size or you want to adjust it later, just activate the Move tool (V) and select the layer for the shape you need to resize.
+If your shape is the wrong size or you want to adjust it later, just activate the Move tool (click "V" Photoshop keyboard shortcut) and select the layer for the shape you need to resize.
 Use the transform handles around the shape to adjust it.
 Hint: you can hold down the Shift key while resizing your image to keep the original ratio.
 Then tap Enter/Return to set the new shape size.

-TIP: If you are not seeing the resizing handles, make sure "Show Transform Controls" is checked in the tool options near the top of Photoshop.
+TIP: If you do not see the resizing handles, make sure "Show Transform Controls" is checked in the tool options near the top of Photoshop.

-If you want two boxes of identical size and shape for your Photoshop layout, you can easily duplicate a layer by choosing Layer>Duplicate or click and drag the layer you want to duplicate to the new layer icon at the bottom of the Layers Panel and it will automatically be duplicated.
+If you want two boxes of identical size and shape for your Photoshop layout, you can easily duplicate a layer by choosing Layer>Duplicate or click and drag the layer you want to copy to the new layer icon at the bottom of the Layers Panel, and it will automatically be duplicated.

 One of the main reasons to create a Photoshop template is to have a reusable layout that you can place images into very quickly and easily.

-To add an image, you will first select the layer you want your image to be applied to.
-So, if I want my image to appear in the top left shape, I am going to click on that particular layer.
-Next I will go to File>Place or Place Embedded, depending on which version of Photoshop you are using.
+To add an image, you will first select the layer to which you want your image to be applied.
+So, if I want my image to appear in the top left shape, I will click on that particular layer.
+Next, I will go to File>Place or Place Embedded, depending on which version of Photoshop you are using.

-Next, navigate to the image you want to apply in the template.
-Click on that image and press "Place".
+Next, navigate to the image you want to apply to the template.
+Click on that image and press "Place."
 It may look a little weird at the beginning.
 That's okay.
 Just press Enter or Return.

-Now for the magic!
-In the main menu choose Layer>Create Clipping Mask and your image will be clipped right into the shape!
+Now for the magic (using a clipping mask)!
+In the main menu, choose Layer>Create Clipping Mask, and your image will be clipped right into the shape!

 Repeat the "Add Image" steps for each shape layer.

-You can create an unlimited amount of custom templates for your images and reuse them as many times as you want.
-This is super simple and the sky is the limit on what you can create.
-I hope you enjoy making your own drag and drop templates in Photoshop.
+You can create unlimited custom templates for your images and reuse them as often as you want.
+This is super simple, and the sky is the limit on what you can create.
+I hope you enjoy making your own drag-and-drop templates in Photoshop.

 Need more help understanding each of these steps?
 Watch the video below: